 Kinship United Guiding Principles for Protecting the Rights of Children

-At Kinship United, we serve orphaned, unaccompanied, and separated children by giving them the love of a family and a place to belong and grow within a Kinship Project.
+At Kinship United, we serve orphaned, unaccompanied, and separated children by giving them the love of a family and a place to belong and grow in a home environment within the Kinship Project.
 Here, the absolutes of the Bible are valued, the sanctity of the family is preserved, and the Body of Christ is vital.

 Sanctity of the family means that each Kinship Project seeks to restore lost childhoods and create family attachments between children and caregivers.
 Because of this, the Kinship Projects we establish are not run as adoption-focused or institutional orphanages, but rather family-based care where children have their diverse and individual needs met.